 Again, keep in mind that these questions present various types of difficulty.
 Some of the most difficult LSAT questions are so sly that you don’t even realize you’ve done a difficult question!
 You confidently move on and only realize later that you answered incorrectly.
 Other questions are clearly challenging from the start–you are aware it’s stumping you when choosing an answer.
 So, this list presents some obviously difficult questions and questions whose difficulty might have become more obvious only in retrospect.

 October 2002, Section 2, #16: Confidence, Trust, and Abilities

 Justify.
-In our discussion of question #10 on this list (in Part II), we mentioned an LSAT writer who tends to put abstract moral discussions into the stimulus.
-This question appears to have been produced by that same writer, and addresses the issues of confidence, trust, distrust, abilities, and difficult tasks.
+We mentioned an LSAT writer who tends to put abstract moral discussions into the stimulus in Part II, question 10.
+This question appears to have been produced by that same writer.
+It addresses the issues of confidence, trust, distrust, abilities, and difficult tasks.
 Almost invariably, the questions from this author are tough, and this one is clearly no exception.

 Resolve.
 In this question, the author argues that governments have the right to ban cigarette advertisements, but that they shouldn’t because other unhealthy practices are already legal to advertise.
 Resolve questions are generally fairly easy, but students correctly answered this one at a rate of only 20%.